Cloud security

 Google Cloud Security best practices

 Cloud adoption continues at a rapid pace.
-Security is becoming a critical priority as companies move assets and data to locations like Google Cloud Platform (GCP).
+As companies move assets and data to locations like Google Cloud Platform (GCP), security is becoming a critical priority.

 Cloud platforms host customer databases, powering worldwide eCommerce empires.
 They allow workers in different countries to communicate, share files, and collaborate on complex projects.
 And they reduce hardware overheads, driving down costs.

-Google Cloud Platform is a collection of cloud-based services based on the powerful Google Compute Engine.
-GCP allows users to host apps, store data, implement machine learning processes, and manage app development.
-It also integrates with other Google services, including Gmail and Docs.
+Google Cloud Platform (GCP) is a collection of cloud-based services based on the powerful Google Compute Engine.
+It allows users to host apps, store data, implement machine learning processes, and manage app development.
+GCP also integrates with other Google services, including Gmail and Docs.

 GCP can host a few SaaS apps or scale up to IaaS and PaaS implementations.
 It is a go-to platform for hosting Kubernetes cubes and cloud storage containers, with a strong record for resource availability.
 However, clients must implement their own security controls to protect resources hosted by GCP.